Services

 Selling an unmortgageable property is never quite as simple as it sounds.
 In most cases it's actually quite a headache.

-Reason being that unlike your average house, unmortgageable properties require a specific type of buyer - you could call them an acquired taste.
-All of which means that turning a 'For Sale' board to 'Sold STC' can take a real stroke of magic.
+The reason being that, unlike your average house, unmortgageable properties require a specific type of buyer - you could call them an acquired taste.

 But that's not to say it can't be done.
-In fact, selling an unmortgageable property fast is actually pretty straightforward, providing of course you know how.
+In fact, selling an unmortgageable property fast is pretty achievable, and dare we say straightforward, provided you know how.

-Although, before you can reach such a conclusion, you first need to be clued up on what makes a property unmortgageable, as well as how selling a 'problem property' can differ from the usual house sale.
+Although, before you can reach that sale conclusion, you first need to be clued up on what makes a property unmortgageable, as well as how selling a 'problem property' can differ from the usual house sale.

 Fail to do so and you risk limiting your pool of potential buyers or having a future mortgage declined.
 Hardly ideal!